seunghyukcho/android-live-slider/README.md

 })
 ```

 > Step 5.
-Set your contents data
+Set your recyclerview data with your contents.

 When you call the `setData()` function with parsed contents data, it applies directly to the `live-slider`.